SaxxonPike/art-track-plus/README.md

 ### Installation

-1. Download `art-track-plus-release.zip`, and extract it into a new folder.
+1. [Download the ZIP package](art-track-plus-release.zip) and extract it into a new folder.
 1. Run `index`.
 It should automatically open your default browser.

 ### Using Art Track Plus